 Nashua is a larger medium-sized city located in the state of New Hampshire.
 With a population of 87,970 people and 18 constituent neighborhoods, Nashua is the second largest community in New Hampshire.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Nashua is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Nashua isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Nashua are a mix of both white- and blue-collar jobs.
 Overall, Nashua is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Nashua who work in office and administrative support (14.52%), sales jobs (11.34%), and management occupations (9.96%).

 Also of interest is that Nashua has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Nashua citizens is very high relative to the national average among all cities (21.84%): 35.68% of adults in Nashua have a bachelor's degree or even advanced degree.
+The population of Nashua is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.68% of adults in Nashua have a bachelor's degree or even advanced degree.

 The per capita income in Nashua in 2010 was $33,100, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $132,400 for a family of four.
 However, Nashua contains both very wealthy and poor people as well.